MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 <!-- ====================================================================== -->
 ## Appendix: Missing options

 Many of the instructions in this tutorial instruct you to right-click a node in the DOM Tree and then select an option from the context menu that pops up.
-If you don't see the specified option in the context menu, try right-clicking away from the node text, or click the `...` button to the left of the node:
+If the specified option isn't listed in the context menu, right-click away from the node text, or click the `...` button to the left of the node:

 ![Where to click if all of the options aren't displayed](./index-images/right-click-right-side.png)